luxfi/cli/cmd/commands.md

 --staking-period duration               how long this validator will be staking --start-time string                     (for Subnets, not L1s) UTC start time when this validator starts validating, in 'YYYY-MM-DD HH:MM:SS' format
 --subnet-auth-keys strings              (for Subnets, not L1s) control keys that will be used to authenticate add validator tx
--t, --testnet                           fuji                         operate on testnet (alias to fuji) --wait-for-tx-acceptance                (for Subnets, not L1s) just issue the add validator tx, without waiting for its acceptance (default true)
+-t, --testnet                           testnet                         operate on testnet (alias to testnet) --wait-for-tx-acceptance                (for Subnets, not L1s) just issue the add validator tx, without waiting for its acceptance (default true)
 --weight uint                           set the staking weight of the validator to add (default 20) --config string                         config file (default is $HOME/.lux-cli/config.json)